elianabuenaventura/uce_analysis_tools_PHY/README.md

 ## The associated scripts allow for:
 * sequence quality checks with Illumiprocessor
 * contig assembly with Trinity
-* Identification of UCE contigs, parallel alignment generation and alignment trimming with phyluce scripts
+* identification of UCE contigs, parallel alignment generation and alignment trimming with phyluce scripts
 * alignment data with MAFFT
 * phylogenomic analysis with RAxML